-Please provide data for the 2007 cohort if available.
-If 2007 cohort data are not
+Please provide data for the 2010 cohort if available.
+If 2010 cohort data are not available, provide data for the 2009 cohort.

-2007 Cohort
+2010 Cohort

-B12 Initial 2007 cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial 2007 cohort, how many did not persist and did not graduate for the B14 Final 2007 cohort, after adjusting for allowable exclusions (Subtract question B13 from 0 B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions:
+B12 Initial 2010 cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial 2010 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14 Final 2010 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): 0 B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions:

-2006 Cohort
+2009 Cohort

-B12 Initial 2006 cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial 2006 cohort, how many did not persist and did not graduate for the B14 Final 2006 cohort, after adjusting for allowable exclusions (Subtract question B13 from 0 B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time:

-B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions:
+B12 Initial 2009 cohort, total of first-time, full-time degree/certificate-seeking students: Of the initial 2009 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: Final 2009 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): 0 B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions: